Women Talking Dirty: Critical reception Women Talking Dirty received positive to mixed reviews from critics. Jamie Russell of BBC gave the film 3 out of 5 stars and added "Women Talking Dirty is an above average relationship drama. It benefits enormously from the chemistry between its two female leads and an excellent supporting cast...". Philip French of The Guardian wrote, "The plotting is as chaotic as the film's handling of Edinburgh's geography, but the performances keep it afloat". William Thomas from Empire gave the film 3 out of 5 stars and stated it is "one of those films which will keep perfectly well until the video release, but if you've seen everything else, you could do a lot worse than give this one a go".

-A critical review from Variety stated the film is “Desperately peppy, disappointingly free of dirty talk and overall about as believable as thesp Helena Bonham Carter’s Scottish accent” with a script that has “no clear idea of what it wants to be”.
-Angus Wolfe Murray of Eye for Film wrote Carter does not “make Cora's fiesty personality believable.
+A critical review from Variety stated the film is "Desperately peppy, disappointingly free of dirty talk and overall about as believable as thesp Helena Bonham Carter's Scottish accent" with a script that has "no clear idea of what it wants to be".
+Angus Wolfe Murray of Eye for Film wrote Carter does not "make Cora's feisty personality believable.
 Anna Friel did a far better job in Me Without You.
 McKee is calm, serene and lovely.
-It's an easier role - the victim - but she fits it beautifully.”
+It's an easier role - the victim - but she fits it beautifully."